aedenj/cad-system-design/README.md

 * Latency
   * Broadcasting updates to all units in near-real time will happen < 200ms end-to-end
   * Searches < 1s
+* Multi-Tenancy - Our CAD system will be cable of serving multiple tenants (e.g. multiple emergency response orgs) using some amoutn of shared infrastructure.

 **Understanding Capacity**

-To understand capacity I looked at a few sources for the number of calls for the largest city in the US, NYC.
+To understand capacity for a single tenant I looked at a few sources for the number of calls for the largest city in the US, NYC.
 Here I list two sources,

 * New York City’s 911 system fields on average [approximately 33,000 emergency calls](downloads/pdf/psac2_feis/002_executive_summary.pdf), or a total of more than 12 million emergency calls per year.
 * NYC’s 911 system is the nation’s largest emergency communications system, receiving around [9 million calls each year.](https://www.nyc.gov/content/oti/pages/press-releases/next-gen-911-on-target-2024-completion)

 Peak traffic for a CAD system will include incident creation, unit updates, GPS/AVL events, query volume and user/unit sessions for real time updates.
 Given the total mentioned above let's attempt to estimate the usage of the system.
 (A more complete document would do a little more research on actual figures)

 <table border="1">
   <thead>